 What is restorative justice?

 Restorative justice is best known as an alternative approach to criminal justice, which rejects punishment as its goal, and instead focuses on accountability and healing.
-From a restorative justice perspective, wrongdoing is not only a violation of law, but a violation of relationships among people.
-The harm is not only suffered by an individual, but recognized as a collective harm.
+From a restorative justice perspective, wrongdoing is not only a violation of law but a violation of relationships among people.
+The harm is not only suffered by an individual but is recognized as collective harm.

 Restorative justice processes vary depending on the particular situation, and may not be suitable where power imbalances exist.
 In appropriate situations, restorative justice processes center on collaborative decision-making that builds trust while focusing on the experiences of those who were harmed (both individual and community).
 The central focus is on the needs of the harmed parties, balanced with the person who causes the harm taking responsibility for repairing the harm.

 When using restorative justice practices, the question asked of survivors is “what do you need to feel whole again?”
-Tahir Duckett, Executive Director of ReThink, a groundbreaking organization dedicated to working with youth around consent, respect, and healthy masculinity has developed a frame for realizing transformative accountability.
+Tahir Duckett, Executive Director of ReThink, a groundbreaking organization dedicated to working with youth around consent, respect, and healthy masculinity echos a critical framework for realizing transformative accountability.
 First, it doesn’t always look the same.
 In the accountability process, every voice should be heard.
-At a minimum, it must mean that responsible individuals and institutions:
+At a minimum, it must mean that responsible individuals and institutions-

 - Recognize the harm done to survivors;

 - Begin to repair the harm done to any survivors;

 - Recognize the harm done to the community; and